Security Overview

 Credentials & Token Practices (Summary)

-- Stored: OAuth refresh tokens and required API/warehouse credentials—encrypted at rest; access tokens are short-lived and typically not persisted.
+- Stored: OAuth refresh tokens, access tokens when required for connector/session operations, and required API/warehouse credentials—encrypted at rest.
+Access tokens remain short-lived even when stored.

 - Redaction: Secrets are excluded from logs and analytics.